qvotaxon/i18nWeave-vscode/README.md

 - **Intellisense Autocomplete for Translation Keys**

-  Save time and reduce errors with powerful autocomplete functionality.
-As you type in your code, i18nWeave provides typeahead suggestions for existing translation keys.
-This feature ensures consistency and accuracy by allowing developers to quickly find and insert the correct keys, avoiding duplication or incorrect usage.
-Autocomplete is context-aware and works seamlessly with your project's configured translation files.
+  Provides in-editor suggestions for existing translation keys as you type.
+This feature helps maintain consistency by ensuring you use the correct keys defined in your translation files.

 <!--
 ### Misc Features